wlbr/mule/README.md

-# templify
+# mule
-A tool to be used with 'go generate' to embed external template files into Go code.
+A tool to be used with 'go generate' to embed external resources into Go code to create single file exceutables without any dependencies.

 ## Scenario

 An often used scenario in developing go applications is to embed external resources to be able to create only one binary without any dependencies.
-There are a number of existing packages solving this problem, ie bindata or packr.
+There are a number of existing packages solving this problem, like bindata or packr and if you are looking for fancy features and unicorns should probably better go there.
-Usually they are creating a kind of virtual file system This package 'mule' (the kinda donkey carrying huge loads) takes much simpler approach.
+Usually they are creating a kind of virtual file system

+This package 'mule' (the kinda donkey carrying huge loads) takes _much simpler_ approach.
-It just generates a single .go file for each resource you want to embed, including the encoded resource wrapped in a function to access it
+It just generates a single .go file for each resource you want to embed, including the encoded resource wrapped in a function to access it.

 It is intended to be run by go generate, though that is not required.